ae-acsac24-44/acsac24-paper240-ae/README.md

 	      { "xfs", "bdcc8409cac0b4719a11063366c44c0ec03..." }
    };
     ```
-4. Recompile SECvma and reboot the system by following the steps in the [SECvma Configuration](#27-secvma-configuration).
+4. Recompile SECvma and reboot the system by following the steps in the [Bare-Metal SECvma](#263-bare-metal-secvma).
 5. After rebooting, you can install the newly added kernel module.

 ## 5. Software/Hardware Requirements
 The SECvma prototype included in this artifact currently supports Arm's m400 hardware.
+Our evaluation was conducted on an HP Moonshot m400 server running Ubuntu 20.04 with Linux v4.18, with an 8-core 64-bit Armv8-A 2.4 GHz Applied Micro Atlas SoC, 64 GB of RAM, a 120 GB SATA3 SSD, and a Dual-port Mellanox ConnectX-3 10GbE NIC.

-However, it can be extended to support other Arm hardware with virtualization extensions.
+However, it can be extended to support other Arm hardware with virtualization extensions, as well as other Linux distributions.
 To achieve this, developers will need to make two key adaptations:
-First, they must modify SECvma's boot process to accommodate different hardware specifications.
+1. First, they must modify SECvma's boot process to accommodate different hardware specifications.
 This involves altering Linux's boot sequence to establish an EL2 runtime environment for SECvma's TCB (KPCore).
 For example, SECvma allocates memory pools for page tables during the boot process.
 Developers may need to adjust these allocations based on specific hardware requirements, such as available RAM size.
-Second, SECvma may require further modifications to meet various hardware specifications.
+2. Second, SECvma may require further modifications to meet various hardware specifications.
 For instance, while the current prototype supports Arm's Generic Interrupt Controller version 2 (GICv2), additional development would be necessary to incorporate support for GICv3 or other hardware-specific features.

 ####
 [el1_kpt]: https://github.com/ae-acsac24-44/acsac24-ae-linux/tree/master/arch/arm64/kint/el1_kpt.c